Niraj-Fonseka/GoExercises/BlockChain/README.md

 - First 20 bits of hash must be 0s
 - In bitcoin the requirement is adjusted from time to time.
 A block must be generated every 10 minutes.

+- The target is the upper boundry of a range. if the hash is lower than the target its a valid.

 #### Database